Α-Catenin

-Alpha-catenin functions as the primary protein link between cadherins and the actin cytoskeleton.
-It has been reported that the actin binding proteins vinculin and alpha-actinin can bind to alpha-catenin.
+α-Catenin (alpha-catenin) functions as the primary protein link between cadherins and the actin cytoskeleton.
+It has been reported that the actin binding proteins vinculin and α-actinin can bind to alpha-catenin.
 It has been suggested that alpha-catenin does not bind with high affinity to both actin filaments and the E-cadherin-beta-catenin complex at the same time.
-It has been observed that when alpha-catenin is not in a molecular complex with beta-catenin, it dimerizes and functions to regulate actin filament assembly, possibly by competing with Arp2/3 protein.
-Alpha catenin exhibits significant protein dynamics.
-However, a protein complex including a cadherin, actin, beta-catenin and alpha-catenin has not been isolated.
+It has been observed that when α-catenin is not in a molecular complex with β-catenin, it dimerizes and functions to regulate actin filament assembly, possibly by competing with Arp2/3 protein.
+However, a protein complex including a cadherin, actin, β-catenin and α-catenin has not been isolated.

-The amino acid sequence of alpha-catenin has sequence similarity to that of vinculin.
+The amino acid sequence of α-catenin has sequence similarity to that of vinculin.

 Types

-Three alpha-catenin genes are expressed in humans:
+Three α-catenin genes are expressed in humans: